IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/packages/npm/react-jsonschema-form-html5/README.md

   Fortunately [Preact](https://preactjs.com/) is actually kinda _lightweight React_ (including [JSX](https://en.wikipedia.org/wiki/JSX_(JavaScript))) so it should be possible to implements our HTML5 renderer without making published pages too heavy.

-- WordPress 6.5 allow plugin dependencies so we could also provide this package as plugin to register the HTML5 renderer and as dependency for other plugins/themes.
+- WordPress 6.5 allow plugin dependencies so we could also provide this package as plugin to register this renderer and as dependency for other plugins/themes.

   https://developer.wordpress.org/news/2024/02/10/whats-new-for-developers-february-2024/